Jabernathy88/dream-estate1/README.md

 ## Project Description & Goals

 Now this project is called DreamEstate Tycoon.
+Basically you create a user (full CRUD), choose some land you want (or several lots of land), and choose what kind of home you want to build (or many homes).
+It will be whimsical, somewhat cartoon-ish, but clever.
+And possibly, it could later evolve into a more realistic real-estate simulator.

 ## Link to Heroku

 My deployed app here: [DreamEstate app](https://boiling-bastion-78431.herokuapp.com/).

-**Note:** Heroku reported down around 2:30pm Thurs.
+**-- Note:** Heroku reported down around 2:30pm Thurs.

 ## ERDs